develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 the error logs that the error was caused because a HTTP request object didn't match the expectation.
 This saves you from a lot of debugging effort.

-Of course you can also add runtime validation also in TypeScript (for example with [Yup](https://www.npmjs.com/package/yup) library) but it's then always manual extra effort on top of TypeScript's native compile-time type checking.
+Of course you can also add runtime validation in TypeScript (for example with [Yup](https://www.npmjs.com/package/yup) library) but it's then always manual extra effort on top of TypeScript's native compile-time type checking.
 Can't have one with another!